cdktf/cdktf-provider-cloudflare/docs/apiToken.csharp.md

 - *Type:* string[]

-List of IP addresses or CIDR notation where the token should not be used from.
+List of IPv4/IPv6 CIDR addresses.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/api_token#not_in ApiToken#not_in}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/api_token#not_in ApiToken#not_in}

 ---